lowhung/chart-sayer/README.md

 poetry run uvicorn src.main:app --host 0.0.0.0 --port 8000
 ```

-This will start the server, allowing you to interact with the API endpoints for Telegram and Discord bot integration, as well as position management.
+This will start the server, allowing you to interact with the API endpoints for Telegram and Discord bot integration.

-### Position Management API

-Chart Sayer provides a RESTful API for managing trading positions.
-Here are some of the key endpoints:

-- `POST /positions`: Create a new position
-- `GET /positions/{position_id}`: Get a position by ID
-- `PATCH /positions/{position_id}`: Update a position
-- `DELETE /positions/{position_id}`: Stop a position (soft-delete)
-- `POST /positions/{position_id}/close`: Close a position
-- `GET /positions/user/{platform}/{user_id}`: Get all positions for a user
-- `GET /positions/user/{platform}/{user_id}/active`: Get active positions for a user
-- `GET /positions/user/{platform}/{user_id}/summary`: Get a summary of positions for a user

-The position management system is platform-agnostic and works with both Discord and Telegram.
-It stores positions in Redis for persistence and fast access.

 ### Command-Line Interface